 Can you eat yourself to death in one occasion of very excessive eating?
-We know that our eating problem is bad, albeit gradual: No one's ever died from eating three Big Macs, but plenty of people may have died from eating three Big Macs twice a week for thirty years (some, miraculously, have managed to avoid that fate).
+We know that our eating problem is bad, albeit gradual: No one’s ever died from eating three Big Macs, but plenty of people may have died from eating three Big Macs twice a week for thirty years (some, miraculously, have managed to avoid that fate).
 But what about the bingers?
-The people who, during Thanksgiving, or after receiving a bit of horrific personal news, find themselves eating way more than they're used to?
-You don't need to be an addict to overdose on drugs; might the same apply to food?
+The people who, during holiday occasions, or after receiving a bit of horrific personal news or are just living through a global pandemic, find themselves eating way more than they’re used to?
+You don’t need to be an addict to overdose on drugs; might the same apply to food?

 John O. Clarke, MD